Skip to Main Content

 • Look for bad-credit lenders: Some lenders specialize in personal loans for bad-credit borrowers.
 You can also get an installment loan with no hard credit check through lenders like OppLoans, but these loans typically come with higher APRs.

 • Prequalify: Prequalifying helps you estimate which loans you'll be eligible for.
-It's not a guarantee of approval, though.
+It's not a guarantee of approval, though, and prequalified rates may not reflect the rates in the actual offer.

 • Apply for a lower amount: If you can't qualify for the amount you need due to insufficient income or a high DTI, try asking for less.

-• Consider secured options: You may have an easier time qualifying for a personal loan that's secured by an asset, like your home or vehicle.
+• Consider secured loans: You may have an easier time qualifying for a personal loan that's secured by an asset, like your home or vehicle.
+"This reduces the risk for the lender and can make it easier to get approved," explained Brisco.

 • Apply with a cosigner or joint applicant: A cosigner is someone with good credit who agrees to be responsible for the loan if you fail to repay.
 A co-applicant does the same, but also has access to the funds.
 Either can help you qualify for a personal loan if you have bad credit.